 $ openssl rsa -in snowflake_tf_snow_key.p8 -pubout -out snowflake_tf_snow_key.pub

-Log in to the Snowflake console and create the user account by running the following command as the ACCOUNTADMIN
+Log in to the Snowflake console and create the service user by running the following command as the ACCOUNTADMIN

 role.